Project Business appears under different forms and sizes, depending on its industry.

 "The set of business, technical, commercial activities conducted in the development phase of projects involving multiple organizations."

-Project Business is developed by private or public entities in the industrial sectors, such as:
+Project Business is developed by private or public entities in such industries as:

 - Construction & Engineering